-The company's audit committee comprises three independent non-executive directors namely, Mr. Chiu Ngar Wing, Dr. Chu Chor Lup and Dr. George Leung and Mr. Chiu Ngar Wing is the chairman of the audit committee.
-During the year, the audit committee reviewed the unaudited interim financial statements for the six months ended 30th September, 2011 and the audited financial statements for the year ended 31st March, 2012 with recommendations to the board for approval, reviewed reports on internal control system of the group, and discussed with the management and the external auditors the audit plans, the accounting policies and practices which may affect the group and financial reporting matters.
+The company's audit committee comprises three independent non-executive directors namely, Mr. Chiu Ngar Wing, Dr. Chu Chor Lup and Mr. Law Ka Hung and Mr. Chiu Ngar Wing is the chairman of the audit committee.
+During the year, the audit committee reviewed the unaudited interim financial statements for the six months ended 30th September, 2012 and the audited financial statements for the year ended 31st March, 2013 and discussed with the management and the external auditors the audit plans, the internal control and financial reporting matters which may affect the group.
 A total of two meetings were held in the year under review and the individual attendance of members are as follows:

 Name of members Number of meetings attended

 Chiu Ngar Wing 2/2

 Chu Chor Lup 2/2

-Leung Tai Wai, David 0/2

-(resigned on 1st December, 2011)

 George Leung 0/2

+(resigned on 1st December, 2012)

+Law Ka Hung 0/2

-(appointed on 1st December,2011)
+(appointed on 1st December, 2012)